 Autoimmune Neurological Conditions

 Paraneoplastic Encephalitis

-Paraneoplastic encephalitis is an autoimmune condition where the body’s immune system, in response to a tumor (often undetected), mistakenly attacks the brain.
-It is typically associated with lung, breast, ovarian, or testicular cancers.
+Paraneoplastic encephalitis is a rare immune reaction associated with cancer, where the immune system mistakenly attacks the brain while responding to a tumor elsewhere in the body.
+It is often linked to lung, breast, ovarian, or testicular cancers.

+Autoimmune Neurological Conditions